 With a well-thought-out project workflow, you remove the guesswork at the task level throughout the course of the project.

-Every team member is assigned clear project roles and tasks, so there is a higher level of accountability.
+All team members are assigned clear project roles and tasks, so there is a higher level of accountability.

 The workflow also serves as a map for everything that needs to be done before the due date.
 It can even be a reference at any stage of the project.